trpc-group/trpc-cpp/docs/en/basic_tutorial.md

 - WORKSPACE file: Indicate the proto directory should be viewed as an independent bazel project.
 If you check WORKSPACE file in project root directory, you will find the proto project is imported via `local_repository`.
 - BUILD file: Use bazel rules to manage proto files which may contain complex dependency，it can be imported by `@proto//:xxx_proto` at BUILD files of server/client in forward project.
 Relatvie stub code files will be generated after build.
 Service should inherit the generated class to implment bussiness logic per RPC methods(eg. ForwardServiceServiceImpl).
 Client can use the generated proxy to do RPC call.
 - proto files: Contain 2 proto files: `forward.proto` depends on `deps/message.proto`.
-Their file structure at `trpc-cpp-quickstart` will be keeped at proto directory.
+Their file structure at `trpc-cpp-tutorial` will be keeped at proto directory.

 ### Test